vinidiax/Exercice1/readme.md

 # API TO DO LIST

 The api has been tested with the POSTMAN application.

+Clone this folder to your system and run composer.

 Start a new PHP server in your machine and run the command:

 <code>php -S localhost:8080</code>